ardatan/graphql-tools/website/docs/stitch-type-merging.md

 ### Null records

 The above example will always resolve a stubbed `User` record for _any_ requested ID.
-For example, requesting ID `7` (which has no associated posts) would return as:
+For example, requesting ID `7` (which has no associated posts) would return:

 ```js
 { id: '7', posts: [] }
 ```

-This fabricated result fulfills the not-null requirement of the `posts:[Post]!` field.
-However, it also makes the posts service awkwardly responsible for data known only by omission.
-A cleaner solution would be to loosen schema nullability down to `posts:[Post]`, and then return `null` for unknown user IDs without associated posts.
-Null is always a valid merge object as long as the unique fields it fulfills are nullable.
+This fabricated record fulfills the not-null requirement of the `posts:[Post]!` field.
+However, it also makes the posts service awkwardly responsible for data it knows only by omission.
+A cleaner solution may be to loosen schema nullability down to `posts:[Post]`, and then return `null` for unknown user IDs without associated posts.
+Null is a valid mergable object as long as the unique fields it fulfills are nullable.

 ## Batching